-Since our earliest days, Kansas was formed through conviction, integrity and hard work.
+Since its earliest days, Kansas has been formed through conviction, integrity, and hard work.

-Our state has met every challenge and thrived because of this spirit.
-Kansans have come together to form the Kansas Values Institute because our values – Kansas values – are increasingly coming under attack by out-of-state special interest groups.
+Because of this spirit, our state has met every challenge and thrived.
+Kansans have come together to form the Kansas Values Institute because our values — Kansas values — are increasingly being attacked by out-of-state special interest groups.

-It’s time to empower Kansans to take back their government.
-It’s time to make our voices heard.
-It’s time to make a difference.
+It’s time to empower Kansans to take back their government, to make our voices heard, and to make a difference.

 Kansas has a long and rich tradition of entrepreneurship.
 Our state’s fertile soil produces the finest agricultural products in the world — and Kansans produce the finest goods and services, too.
 Our state must invest in its most important asset — its people.
 Kansans need to work.
 Kansans want to work.
 And the only way to get Kansans working is to partner with business leaders and working people to create policies that foster growth, sustain critical infrastructure, and reduce the burden on entrepreneurship.